initgrep-com/initgrep.blog/_postCollection/java/spring/spring-security-oauth2-jwt-authentication-resource-server.markdown

 &nbsp;
 ## Time to Test the Implementation 💎

-If you recall, the resource server contains one endpoint with path `/api/v1/users`.
+If you recall, the resource server contains one endpoint with a path `/api/v1/users`.
 If we call it without providing an authentication token, it will return `401 - Unauthorized` status.
-That is due absence of authorization token.
+That is due to the absence of an authorization token.

-Let's see how we can can use *authorization code grant* to fetch a token from the `Keycloak` server and use it to access the `API` provided by the resource server.
+Let's see how we can use an *authorization code grant* to fetch a token from the `Keycloak` server and use it to access the `API` provided by the resource server.

 &nbsp;
 ### **Step - 1: Request OAuth Authorization Code**
 At this point, we would need a client to request the Authorization code.
-However to make it easier to test, we can run the following URL in the browser.
+However, to make it easier to test, we can run the following URL in the browser.
 It should redirect you to the login page and you will have to provide the credentials of the user.

 ```bash
 http://authserver.com/auth/realms/{realm}/protocol/openid-connect/auth